 The fall semester is about to begin, bringing students into Boston and other New England venues.
 They’ll be fair game for thieves looking to make a quick profit.

-These young students, some away from home for the first time, are likely to be informal about security and less than diligent in securing their premises, and crooks respond accordingly.
+These young students may be informal about security and less than diligent in securing their premises, and crooks respond accordingly.
 According to the National Center for Education Statistics (NCES), in 2016, there were 12,000 burglaries on-campus — which represents 42 percent of all criminal incidents on campuses or at post-secondary institutions.

 Light Security = Student Thefts